Skip to main content

 Code 7 overages are Kroger payment amounts for items which they received, but were not billed for.

-Sometimes an invoice will contain both a code 6 shortage and code 7 overage.
-Most often, the Code 6 deduction and Code 7 overage on the payment are directly related.
+Sometimes an invoice will contain both a code 6 and code 7 overage.
+Most often, the shortage deduction and overage on the payment are directly related.
 This can happen if you bill Kroger for one UPC, but ship a slightly different UPC due to packaging or unit differences.

 How SupplyPike shows you this scenario

-In order to clarify deduction totals so you know exactly how much has been withheld, Deductions Navigator for Kroger automatically combines these 2 code amounts on any individual invoice into an updated Code 6 deduction.
+In order to clarify deduction totals so you know exactly how much has been withheld, SupplyPike - Kroger automatically combines these 2 code amounts on any individual invoice into an updated Code 6 deduction.

 This is how the previous example is displayed in SupplyPike on the deduction detail page.
 You'll know that an overage credit has been applied.